Augusto-Neves/Augusto-Neves/README.md

 ### Hi there / Olá 👋
 My name is Augusto Neves and I'm from Brazil (🇧🇷) and I've been learning programming since 2019.
-I felt in love straight away by the world of the front-end with JavaScrpit, HTML and CSS.
-I'm currently learning more about React and React Native.
+I fell in love straight away with the world of the front-end with JavaScrpit, HTML, and CSS.
+I'm currently working with front-end development using React, React Native, and Next.
 I'm still learning a lot about the programming world, so I hope I have a lot of work to show here. 💪

-In my free time, I like to play and see others playing video games (🎮), to watch movies (🎞️) and series (📺), to listen to music (🎵) and to spend time with my family (👪).

 <div style="text-aling: center; margin: 0 auto; background-color: #0000;">
   <img width="60%" src="https://github-readme-stats.vercel.app/api?username=Augusto-Neves&show_icons=true&theme=omni&layout=compact" />